-It’s easy to get carried away with your new kitchen remodelling project, so before you start, it’s a good idea to take a step back and do some research.
+It’s easy to get carried away with your new kitchen remodeling project, so before you start, it’s a good idea to take a step back and do some research.
 Besides, you can learn from the mistakes of other ambitious kitchen-design-wannabes who have gone before you.

-We’ve done the work for you and collected these top kitchen remodelling tips.
+We’ve done the work for you and collected these top kitchen remodeling tips.
 So, put down that pencil and get comfortable with a hot cup of coffee.
 Our list of kitchen design do’s and don’ts will help take you one step closer to your dream kitchen.
-Also, you can check out our article on things to consider before remodelling your kitchen and our tips on how to remodel your kitchen on a budget to better prepare yourself for the renovation project ahead.
+Also, you can check out our article on things to consider before remodeling your kitchen and our tips on how to remodel your kitchen on a budget to better prepare yourself for the renovation project ahead.

 - Will you be expanding your family?

 - What kind of activities take place in your kitchen?

 - Do you ever work from home?

 - Is entertaining guests at the top of your list?

 - Do you need some countertop space for arts and crafts?